 We had to fly out to visit family for an emergency and had to board our dog.
 He hated to be placed in boarding!
 Seriously, he would go psycho, so we very seldom used it!
 We didn’t have a choice this time we were lucky that the vet was open when we had to put him in.
 We were able to call and get all the information.
 If we had tried this after hours, I know we would have had a hard time as the vet would have been closed, and I didn’t have the information.

-That is a great reason to keep your own vaccination log in the pet care printable binder.
+That is a great reason to keep your own vaccination log in the printable binder.

 🦜 Medication Log Printable

 Record the time to log each medication, how much was given, and any notes.
 I would love to use this one sheet with my dog sitter.
 She would write down that information, so I knew when it was completed and if there were any issues.

 As your animal ages, it is likely that they will be taking medication at some point, and it is best to just write it down so you don’t question whether or not you gave the medicine earlier.

 🐾 Pet Sitter Printable

 One of the most treasured printables we have!
 Seriously!
-My son made money throughout the year by pet sitting in the neighborhood.
+My son made money throughout the year by dog sitting in the neighborhood.
 You won’t believe how much money this kid has made since he was nine years old.
 Insane!

-This printable was designed based on his years of pet sitting cats, dog, birds, and guinea pigs.
+This dog + cat sitting instruction sheet was designed based on his years of pet sitting cats, dog, birds, and guinea pigs.
 Take just a few minutes to fill this out for your future pet sitter and set them up for success.

 The more information that you give them about your pet, the easier it will be for them to take care of your baby.